lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

 - Setup database and start coding for EloData authentication (😼 HERE AT THE MOMENT 😼)
-  - See TODO on controller
+  - See TODO on UserMod + Password only ASCII characters

 - Finalize migration
   - Rework the already in-place UTs